citadel-tech/coinswap/docs/maker-cli.md

 Shutdown Initiated
 ```

-Once you run this command, the maker server initiates a shutdown, and we’ll see the following logs indicating the shutdown process:
+This shuts down the makerd server.
+Once you run this command, the maker server initiates a shutdown, and we'll see the following logs indicating the shutdown process:

 ```bash
  INFO coinswap::maker::server - [6102] Maker is shutting down.